Windyera/Mathematics-Data-Pack/README.md

 ### Stack

-The stack used here have the same function to the stack in the field of computer technic.
+The stack used here have the same behavior to the stack in the field of computer technic.
 The stack have 16 sorts.
 After full It can not store additional value **without** a Syntex Error unless pop a value from it.

 To store a value, put it in `math.buffer` then run `/function math:stack.push`.